 What we sell

-Though in the past we sold chicks, laying hens, roosters, and meat birds, currently we are only offering eggs for sale (new child and increased hours at work have forced us to cut back on hatching).
+Though in the past we regularly sold chicks, laying hens, roosters, and meat birds, currently we are only offering eggs for sale on a regular basis (a new child & increased hours at our day jobs have forced us to cut back on hatching).
 While we hope to revive the hatchery some day, for now we're focusing on the sale of eggs and sheep.
 We are still hatching on a limited basis, so if you're looking for chicks feel free to check in with us to see what we have available, as we will be selling live birds from time to time.
 To see what we have available for sale right now, check out our farm store by clicking the link the the right!